 The Environmental Protection Agency (EPA) and the Department of Energy “offer tax credits for solar-powered systems.
 The solar Investment Tax Credit (ITC) incentivizes Americans to adopt solar energy, driving the growth of the solar industry.
 It applies to owners of residential and commercial properties that have solar panel installation.”

-Solar energy can impact your taxes in san bernardino, riverside counties because with this incentive you can get “a federal tax credit of up to 30% of the total cost” of installation.
+Solar energy can impact your taxes in San Bernardino, Riverside, and San Diego Counties because with this incentive you can get “a federal tax credit of up to 30% of the total cost” of installation.
 This means, for example, that ” a solar power system that costs $25,000 may be eligible for a $7,500 federal tax credit.”
 Keep in mind that this tax credit will be reduced in coming years (and may end after that), so the time to install a solar system is now.

 State and Local Rebates